 All at once she sprang to her feet, “Peter!
 Peter! everything is on fire!
 All the rocks are burning, and the great snow mountain and the sky!
 O look, look! the high rock up there is red with flame!
 O the beautiful, fiery snow! … Everything,everything is on fire!”…cried Heidi, as she ran backwards and forwards to look first one side and then the other, for she felt she could not have enough of such a beautiful sight.

 The sunrises were no less spectacular and I saw three of them at Kalpa.
-Every morning, I would be up before sunrise, wrap myself up well against the cold, climb up to the observation deck of The Grand Shangri-la, make myself comfortable on one of the seats there, and wait for the sun to rise.
+Every morning, I would be up before sunrise, wrap myself up well against the cold, climb up to the observation deck of The Hotel Grand Shangri-la, make myself comfortable on one of the seats there, and wait for the sun to rise.

-It would begin with the skies gradually lightening and the peaks of the Kinner Kailash range getting highlighted as jagged silhouettes.
+It would begin with the gradual lightening of the skies and the peaks of the Kinner Kailash range getting highlighted as jagged silhouettes.
 The first rays of light would start appearing from behind the peaks lighting up portions of the valley.
 And then a tiny sliver of the sun would become visible and within a couple of minutes the sun would be out bathing the entire valley in a soft golden light.
 That would be the cue for me to get a cup of tea and enjoy the morning sunlight for a little while before getting ready for that day’s explorations. :-)

 I enjoyed all the moonrises, sunrises and sunsets that I saw during my stay in Himachal Pradesh.
 But the ones I experienced at Kalpa were really special and left me feeling really blessed and lucky. :-D